The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 \section{Derivation of Modified LISA Response}

-We derive the single-link response to a GW, including corrections linear in the spacecraft velocity, using Doppler tracking.
-This derivation for stationary test masses was originally developed in~\cite{estabrookResponseDopplerSpacecraft1975, burkeLargeScaleRandomGravitational1975, wahlquistDopplerResponseGravitational1987} and later adopted in, e.g.,~\cite{cornishAlternativeDerivationResponse2009, tintoLISASensitivitiesGravitational2010}.
-The Doppler tracking derivation does not require any assumptions about the GW's wavelength relative to the detector's arm length.
+In a space-based GW detector, the relevant observable is the frequency shift of the light ray exchanged between two test masses in geodesic motion.
+These frequency shifts occur over a wide range of frequencies and are not only generated by GWs but, for instance, also by Doppler contributions arising from the relative motion of the test masses.

-First, consider an emitting spacecraft at position $\vec{X}_e$ that sends an electromagnetic signal at coordinate time $t_e$ to a receiving spacecraft at $\vec{X}_r$, which receives the signal at $t_r$.
-We can treat either the emission time $t_e$ and position $\vec{X}_e(t_e)$, or the reception time $t_r$ and position $\vec{X}_r(t_r)$, as unknown.
-To match the conventions used in \texttt{lisagwresponse}, we treat the reception time $t_r$ as given and use it to parameterize the system in time.
+To derive an expression for the frequency shifts, we consider an emitting spacecraft (or rather freely-falling test mass) at position $\vec{X}_e$ that sends a laser at coordinate time $t_e$ to a receiving spacecraft at $\vec{X}_r$, which receives the signal at $t_r$.
+Either the emission time $t_e$ and position $\vec{X}_e(t_e)$, or the reception time $t_r$ and position $\vec{X}_r(t_r)$ can be treated as being known.
+To match the conventions used in \texttt{lisagwresponse}, we work from the perspective of the receiver and we treat the reception time $t_r$ as given and use it to parameterize the system in time.
 The emission time $t_e$ and derived quantities are then determined perturbatively.

-We consider a plane GW $h_{\mu\nu}$ propagating in the $\hat{k}$ direction on a Minkowski background $\eta_{\mu\nu}$.
-Care must be taken in specifying the gauge and reference frame when including GWs together with spacecraft velocities.
-The GW is most conveniently described in the transverse-traceless (TT) gauge, in which the coordinate positions of slowly-moving test masses are not altered by the GW at leading order~\cite{misnerGravitation1973, carrollSpacetimeGeometryIntroduction2019a}.\footnote{Modifications to the equation of motion appear at order $\mathcal{O}(\beta^2 h)$.} Within the TT gauge, there is still freedom in the choice of reference frame~\cite{schutzFirstCourseGeneral2022a}.
-For LISA simulation purposes, we adopt the SSB frame, in which the solar system's barycenter is at rest.
+Now, we introduce a GW $h_{\mu\nu}$, which we assume to be a plane wave propagating in the $\hat{k}$-direction.
+Care must be taken in specifying the gauge and reference frame when treating GWs together with spacecraft velocities.
+The GW is most conveniently described in the transverse-traceless (TT) gauge.
+Within the TT gauge, there is still freedom in the choice of reference frame~\cite{schutzFirstCourseGeneral2022}.
+For LISA simulation purposes, we adopt the ICRS frame, in which the solar system's barycenter (SSB) is at rest at the origin \cite{ariasExtragalacticReferenceSystem1995, lisaddpcconventionsworkinggroupLISARosettaStone2025}.
 In this frame, the LISA spacecraft move at speeds of order $\beta=v/c\sim 10^{-4}$ along their one-year orbits.
+Because the GW field is defined entirely in this frame, the response we derive depends only on the spacecraft motion relative to the SSB: any motion of the source with respect to the SSB will be encoded in the waveform $h_{\mu\nu}^\mathrm{SSB}(t)$ \cite{torres-orjuelaDetectingBeamingEffect2019, torres-orjuelaMovingGravitationalWave2023}.